google-deepmind/sonnet/_sources/README.rst.txt

 Defining your own recurrent modules
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-A recurrent module is any subclass of ``snt.RNNCore``, which is inherits from both ``snt.AbstractModule`` and ``tf.RNNCell``.
-This unorthodox choice of multiple inheritance allows us to use the variable sharing model from Sonnet, but also use the cores inside TensorFlow's RNN Containers.
+A recurrent module is any subclass of ``snt.RNNCore``, which inherits from ``snt.AbstractModule`` and has an interface compatible with ``tf.nn.rnn_cell.RNNCell``.
+This allows us to use the variable sharing model from Sonnet whilst also using the cores inside TensorFlow's RNN Containers.

 .. code:: python